Hublot Watches: What Makes them Unique

 But above all, the creative spark of Hublot was triggered through the cohesive fusion of two men, both possessed of superb watchmaking pedigrees: founder Carlo Crocco and Jean-Claude Biver, the man who made Hublot a modern household name.

-But that initial success didn’t last long.
+However, that initial success didn’t last long.
 Later modifications such as a white dial and mechanical movements failed to set the market aflame, and it appeared as though the well of inspiration had begun to run dry.

 Then came the arrival of Jean-Claude Biver, a man with talent to spare in search of a new challenge.
 He found it in Hublot.

 Biver took over as CEO in 2004, and quickly revitalized the company’s reputation for innovation.
 Biver launched his flagship ‘Big Bang’ collection just a year later, which proved a hit both commercially and critically, winning numerous awards.
 The watch’s unique mix of materials: steel, ceramic, and rubber, had the effect that Biver wanted.
 The Hublot Big Bang also heavily influenced the trend for large watches, a trend which is still seen in today’s preference for bigger dials and case sizes.

 In 2008, the luxury goods firm LVMH acquired Hublot.
 After this several other models launched and became instant classics, including the Hublot King Power and the Hublot Classic Fusion.

 Though still a young company in the field of luxury watchmaking, Hublot has consistently demonstrated a maturity in design.
 Precision craftsmanship, a natural flair for novel combinations of materials, and far-sighted leadership ensure that the history of Hublot watches has a long way yet to run.

 Below, we’ve put together a brief overview of some of the most commonly seen Hublot watches in the marketplace.